All you need to know about a geo-environmental risk study: get a quick and efficient assessment

 Phase 4: Reporting and compliance

-The final phase involves compiling the results and recommendations into a geo-environmental risk study report, which is submitted to relevant stakeholders such as a local authority, developers, and investors.
+The final phase involves compiling the results and recommendations into a risk study report, which is submitted to relevant stakeholders such as a local authority, developers, and investors.
 This report provides:

 - A summary of findings from desk studies, site investigations and the conceptual site model.